Campus catering - Summer opening times

-Two of Solent's MSc Applied Artificial Intelligence and Data Science students were accepted to accepted to present research posters at the prestigious BCS Women Lovelace Colloquium in April.
+Two of Solent's MSc Applied Artificial Intelligence and Data Science students were accepted to present research posters at the prestigious BCS Women Lovelace Colloquium on 16 April.

 Deborah (pictured above) won second place in the MSc Poster Category at the event and says.
 "I thank God for this achievement and am honoured to have won second place.
 I'm grateful to my supervisor Dr Raza Hasan, my tutor Dr Jarutas Andritsch, and Southampton Solent University for their support for my learning journey in healthcare technology that can make a meaningful difference.'